 When you select an adaptogen or nootropic from the botanical kingdom, herbal identity is everything.
 You’ll want to have ID verification on herbs that you take, and New Chapter ®’s quality standards and partnership with Alkemist Labs help to ensure that what is listed on the side of the box is indeed what’s in the bottle.
 Also, New Chapter DNA verifies our mushrooms, so that you get the true Ling Zhi Reishi that has been revered throughout Traditional Chinese Medicine, as well as authentic Lion’s Mane mushroom.

 Ways to Take Adaptogens and Nootropics

-As an herbalist, I generally start to take a new herb for a period of two weeks and pay close attention to how it makes me feel.
+Herbalists often recommend to take a new herb for a period of around two weeks, and pay close attention to how it makes you feel.
 If you start taking everything at once, something could be working for you and something could not be, and it’s hard to know which is which.
 Talk to your healthcare provider with any questions about finding the right adaptogens or nootropics for you.

 When looking to make your “mind bend” and help your body adapt to stress, you can build a routine that works for you with trusted quality supplements at New Chapter.
 We’re here for you in good times and tough times, with products expertly formulated to bring you the good stuff for holistic wellness.